Good Samaritans pay for homeless man's hotel stay ahead of wintry weather

 For nearly a year, Tommy has been working as a dishwasher at Sweet Sue's in Tyler.
 But when he's not at work, he is homeless and resides in a wooded area in Tyler with his dog Duke.

 Tommy walks to his job and earns his paycheck of $300 every two weeks.
-But as temperatures continue to drop and soon into the single-digits, it was doing to be more difficult in the blistering cold and wintry weather.
+But as temperatures continue to drop and will soon dip into the single-digits, the walks were going to be more difficult in the blistering cold and wintry weather.
 Snow is forecasted for the early part of next week and Monday could see a low of just 1° F.

 That's where Callynth Finney and a street team of caring individuals stepped up to raise the money needed for a week's stay at a hotel near Tommy's workplace.